sst/sst/www/docs/constructs/KinesisStream.md

 _Type_ : [`FunctionProps`](Function.md#functionprops), _defaults to_ `{}`

 The default function props to be applied to all the Lambda functions in the Stream.
 If the `function` is specified for a consumer, these default values are overridden.
-Except for the `environment` and the `permissions` properties, that will be merged.
+Except for the `environment`, the `layers`, and the `permissions` properties, that will be merged.

 ## KinesisStreamConsumerProps